 - The Space Within by Patrick F. Cannon

 While looking for these Chicago history books, we’d love for you to patronize a local, independent bookstore during your holiday shopping.
 There’s been a depressing number of bookstore closing around Chicago lately, so let’s reverse that tide!
 There’s a great list of Chicago independent bookstores here.

 But we want to give a special shout out to our friends at The Dial.
-This brand-new indie bookshop is run by the folks from Pilsen Community Books, which is where we start our Changes and Spaces in Pilsen Food Tour.
-It just opened up in the Fine Arts Building, which we visit during our World’s Fair Tour, and is divine.
+This brand-new indie bookshop is run by the folks from Pilsen Community Books.
+It just opened up in the Fine Arts Building and is divine.
 Tell them that Detours sent you!

 Did we miss a classic book?
 Overlook a must-have tome from your holiday gift list?
 Let us know in an email to email@example.com or on Twitter!

 – Alex Bean, Content Manager and Tour Guide